Abdelrahman-Atef-Elsayed/Iris-Flower-Classification/README.md

-# 🌸 ML Project: Iris Flower Classification
+# 🌸 Iris Flower Classification

 A simple machine learning project to classify Iris flowers using the **Decision Tree** algorithm from `scikit-learn`.